nlotito/personal-site/content/authors/admin/_index.md

 ---

+Hi!
 I’m a political scientist studying civil-military relations and international security in North Africa and the Middle East.
-At Princeton, I teach in the School of Public and International Affairs and the Department of Politics.<a rel="me" href="https://sciences.social/web/@nicklotito"></a>
+My current research focuses on the role of the military in political regime transitions, security reform, and foreign military assistance.
+I also work on terrorism and extremist violence.
+At Princeton, I teach in the School of Public and International Affairs and the Department of Politics.
+I'm the proud husband of [Liz Nugent](https://elizabethnugent.com) and father of two girls.
+<a rel="me" href="https://sciences.social/web/@nicklotito"></a>
 {style="text-align: justify;"}